 Human Biology Plays a Part, Too

-Whether the indica vs sativa designation will remain in the future is yet to be determined as qualified testing and research starts to uncover the mysteries of the compounds found in the cannabis plant and how they work with each other.
+Whether the indica vs sativa designation will remain in the future is yet to be determined as qualified testing and research start to uncover the mysteries of the compounds found in the cannabis plant and how they work with each other.
 Experts theorize the day may come where the consumer will purchase a product or strain based on actual test results showing the entire profile of cannabinoid and terpene expression rather than simply taking the word of the budtender.

 Weed is the New Wine